 NURS-K 433 Korean Culture and Healthcare: Practicum (2 cr.)
+P: Must be a student in good standing in the IU School of Nursing, successful completion of NURS-K 432, and be selected to participate.
 This 2-week cultural immersion experience is based at a school of nursing in South Korea.
 Students will participate in classroom, laboratory, clinical, cultural and leisure time activities with Korean students.
-Prerequisites: Must be a student in good standing in the IU School of Nursing, successfully complete the Korean Culture & Healthcare course, and be selected to participate.